 The way experts tell the two species apart is by their call.
 Carl Gerhardt, at the University of Missouri, who studies communication in frogs, says that above 75 degrees, the difference between the two species is that you can hear distinct pulses in the call of a gray tree frog, whereas the Cope’s sounds more like a buzz.
 (As the temperature drops, however, the trill of the Cope’s slows down and begins to sound more like the gray.)
-Listen to these two videos and you should be able to tell the difference:
+Listen to Dr. Gerhardt’s recordings of the two species:

 Now listen to Diane’s recording again and try to guess which frog Diane’s is.
 Click here to see if your answer agrees with Dr. Gerhardt.